HuskyHacks/cazadora/README.md

 ```
 $ python3 main.py [-o] [outfile.json]
 ```
+- Go to the link in the output (https://microsoft.com/devicelogin)

-- Follow the instructions to authenticate using device code flow.
+- Enter the code provided by the script.

+- Authenticate with a user that can call the Graph API.

  The script will handle the rest!

 ## Docker Quickstart
 I hate Python dependencies too, so I threw in a simple Dockerfile to run the script: